fingersonfire/PHPWhoisGUI/README.md

 ## Requirements
 - PHP 7.x

+PHP 8.x not yet supported.
+Some code ajustment required (implode function has been removed inv8.x)

 ## Installation
 Upload the code and you should be good to go.
 Remove .htaccess should you not use HTTPS